Business digital transformation: managing the process at every stage

 Implementation and adaptation stage

-This stage directly covers the digital transformation processes themselves: implementing tools and software, encouraging employee engagement, standardizing processes for the new reality, and optimizing company operations.
-It is important that employees adapt to innovations more quickly and learn to work with them, routine tasks are fully automated, and standards are redesigned for all departments, divisions, and branches.
+This stage covers the digital transformation processes themselves: implementing tools and software, encouraging employee engagement, standardizing practices for the new reality, and optimizing company operations.
+It is important that employees adapt to innovations quickly and learn to use them, routine tasks are fully automated, and standards are redesigned for all departments, units, and branches.

-At this stage, digital transformation management should include the following actions: organizing events for employees such as lectures, seminars, courses, training sessions, and so on; assessing staff readiness for upcoming work under new conditions and grouping them by skill level; adapting specific processes, such as customer work, information gathering, and preparation of presentation materials, to the implemented digital technologies; identifying issues that prevent full-scale digital transformation,
+At this stage, digital transformation management should include the following actions: organizing events for employees such as lectures, seminars, courses, and training sessions; assessing staff readiness for upcoming work in the new environment and segmenting it by skill level; adapting individual processes (for example, customer work, information gathering, preparation of presentation materials, and so on) to the implemented digital technologies; identifying problems that prevent full-scale digital transformation,

 handling employee objections and encouraging involvement in the business transformation process (both financial incentives and non-monetary methods are suitable for this); providing support and working with infrastructure, from fine-tuning software update frequency to gathering user feedback.